mudigosa/Disaster-Pipeline/README.md

         disaster_categories.csv
         disaster_messages.csv
     \models
         classifier.pkl : It is too big(about 2GB size) to be included in the github.
-To run ML pipeline that trains classifier and saves the trained model to classifier.pkl train_classifier.py
+To run ML pipeline that trains classifier and saves the trained model to MachineLearningPipeline.py

 4.Instructions:

  1. Run the following commands in the project's root directory to set up your database and model.

-     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterMessages.db`
      - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`